Bagme Bloma

 Beorc (Birch tree) | 'B' scheme, language, comparative linguistics | His favourite subject, philology |

-The scholar of medieval literature Verlyn Flieger, while admiring the poem, and remarking that it is the only one "by any hand" written in Gothic, is not convinced by Shippey's arguments, stating rather that Shippey's description of the Birch as a representation of "learning, severe learning, even discipline" and the world's "traditional opponent, scholarly study", "a kind of Golden Bough between Earth and Paradise" says little about the powerful emotional effect of the Birch episode in Smith.
+The scholar of medieval literature Verlyn Flieger, while admiring the poem, and remarking that it is written in Gothic: "the only poem extant in that dead and buried language by any hand", is not convinced by Shippey's arguments, stating rather that Shippey's description of the Birch as a representation of "learning, severe learning, even discipline" and the world's "traditional opponent, scholarly study", "a kind of Golden Bough between Earth and Paradise" says little about the powerful emotional effect of the Birch episode in Smith.
 She connects that with the poem's "lightning flashes" (verse 3), saying there is no need to diminish that effect by looking for further symbolism.

 References